katharinebeaumont/conference-talk-proposal-advice/1. Should I submit to a conference?/Preliminary experience.md

 ## Where to speak first

-Before you get to the conference stage, it is essential to get some practise first.
+Before you get to the stage where you are going to submit a talk to a conference, it is essential to get some practice.
 This is an almost universal rule of thumb.

 Luckily, there are many ways to do this.